jpdoshi/LatteAPI/README.md

 ### Easy to understand
 + LatteAPI is inspired by frameworks such as django and FastAPI
-+ Here, syntax is nearly identical as django
++ Here, syntax is so easy to understand
 + Code is distributed into separate files

 ### Convention over Configuration